Mr-Sz/Python-Projects/OOPs Projects/Blackjack Game/README.md

 Written by Sz,

->> Made this as my 2nd milestone python-project for my understanding of classes/objects up untill now.
+>> Made this as my 2nd milestone python-project for my understanding of classes/objects.